isc-projects/bind9/doc/arm/reference.rst

 .. _allow-transfer-access:

 ``allow-transfer``
-   Specifies which hosts are allowed to receive zone transfers from the server. ``allow-transfer`` may also be specified in the ``zone`` statement, in which case it overrides the ``allow-transfer`` statement set in ``options`` or ``view``.
+   This specifies which hosts are allowed to receive zone transfers from the server. ``allow-transfer`` may also be specified in the ``zone`` statement, in which case it overrides the ``allow-transfer`` statement set in ``options`` or ``view``.
 If not specified, the default is to allow transfers to all hosts.

 ``blackhole``
-   Specifies a list of addresses that the server will not accept queries from or use to resolve a query.
-Queries from these addresses will not be responded to.
+   This specifies a list of addresses which the server does not accept queries from or use to resolve a query.
+Queries from these addresses are not be responded to.
 The default is ``none``.

 ``keep-response-order``
-   Specifies a list of addresses to which the server will send responses to TCP queries in the same order in which they were received.
+   This specifies a list of addresses to which the server sends responses to TCP queries, in the same order in which they were received.
 This disables the processing of TCP queries in parallel.
 The default is ``none``.

 ``no-case-compress``
-   Specifies a list of addresses which require responses to use case-insensitive compression.
+   This specifies a list of addresses which require responses to use case-insensitive compression.
 This ACL can be used when ``named`` needs to work with clients that do not comply with the requirement in :rfc:`1034` to use case-insensitive name comparisons when checking for matching domain names.

-   If left undefined, the ACL defaults to ``none``: case-insensitive compression will be used for all clients.
-If the ACL is defined and matches a client, then case will be ignored when compressing domain names in DNS responses sent to that client.
+   If left undefined, the ACL defaults to ``none``: case-insensitive compression is used for all clients.
+If the ACL is defined and matches a client, then case is ignored when compressing domain names in DNS responses sent to that client.

-   This can result in slightly smaller responses: if a response contains the names "example.com" and "example.COM", case-insensitive compression would treat the second one as a duplicate.
+   This can result in slightly smaller responses; if a response contains the names "example.com" and "example.COM", case-insensitive compression treats the second one as a duplicate.
 It also ensures that the case of the query name exactly matches the case of the owner names of returned records, rather than matching the case of the records entered in the zone file.
 This allows responses to